More about Kubernetes Storage

 Using Cloud Manager for Kubernetes Deployment with NetApp Trident

-Cloud Manager is the central platform from which you can deploy and manage instances of Cloud Volumes ONTAP for both large and small environments.
-The graphical, web-based user interface makes it easy to setup Cloud Volumes ONTAP storage services and organize them across multiple tenants for better overall manageability.
-On-premises systems, Azure deployments, and AWS deployments can all be controlled from a single dashboard, and NetApp SnapMirror replication relationships created between them with a simple drag-and-drop.
+Using the Cloud Manager platform, which is available both as a SaaS and as a solution, you can deploy and manage instances of Cloud Volumes ONTAP.
+Cloud Manager uses a graphical, web-based interface that makes it easy to setup Cloud Volumes ONTAP storage services and organize them across multiple tenants for better overall manageability.
+On-premises systems, Azure deployments, Google Cloud deployments, and AWS deployments can all be controlled from a single dashboard, and NetApp SnapMirror replication relationships created between them with a simple drag-and-drop.

-Before you can start, you should make sure that you have network access between Cloud Manager, the instances of Cloud Volumes ONTAP to be used, and the actual Kubernetes cluster.
+Before you can start you should make sure that you have network access between Cloud Manager, the instances of Cloud Volumes ONTAP to be used, and the actual Kubernetes cluster.
 Cloud Manager will also require internet access in order to download the latest deployment packages for NetApp Trident.
+You should also have your kubeconfig file downloaded from Kubernetes.